 For employers who wish to hire foreigners to work in Vietnam, foreigners must apply for some permits or visas, such as a work permit, residency permit or business visa, to work and stay legally in Vietnam.

 What are work permit, business visa and residency permit?

 Foreign nationals who wish to work in Vietnam for more than three months are required to obtain a work permit.
 It is a permit with a maximum of 12-month validity and can be renewed.

 When a foreigner works in Vietnam for no more than 3 months, he or she only needs a business visa.
 A work permit is then unnecessary.
-A sponsorship letter is required for the application of business visa, and Cekindo can serve as your sponsor.
+A sponsorship letter is required for the application of a business visa.

 Last but not least, a residency visa is for foreigners to stay in Vietnam while they are employed.
 How long the work permit is will determine the validity of the residency permit.

 Related article: Insider Tips on Foreign Employment in Vietnam

 An employment contract is an agreement between an employee and an employer that details each party’s obligations and rights.
 An employment contract is often in written form.
 The purpose of an employment contract is to minimise the risks of employers and employees, and thus preventing disputes in the future.